Secret of the Runes (album)

-Secret of the Runes is the tenth full-length musical album by Swedish symphonic metal band Therion.
+Secret of the Runes is the tenth studio album by Swedish symphonic metal band Therion.
 It's a concept album based on Norse mythology, where each song describes one of the nine worlds.
 Cover artwork was made by Thomas Ewerhard, it features nine Scandinavian runes, each corresponding to a certain mythological world.

 Album also includes two cover versions as bonus tracks.
 A music video was filmed for the Summer Night City cover.

 Track listing

 All songs written by Christofer Johnsson.

 Runes

 Runes shown on the front cover (and also in the booklet) are Nordic runes with the Elder Futhark alphabet.
 On the back cover every song has its own rune character: